Frequently Asked Questions

 What are school hours?

 The Blue Hill Montessori School’s hours of operation are from 7:30am through 6:00pm, Monday through Friday on a 10 month academic year (September through June).
-BHMS offers a Morning Montessori Program, a Kindergarten Program, an Early Morning Care Program, an Enrichment Program, and an Extended Day Enrichment Program.
+BHMS offers a Morning Montessori Program, a full day Third Year Montessori Program, an Early Morning Care Program, an Enrichment Program, and an Extended Day Enrichment Program.

 - Early Morning Care 7:30am to 8:45am